 The Sprockids program helps to develop young athletes and community leaders.
 Through the program, instructors learn to mentor their groups and build confidence in two-wheeled wilderness fun.
 Children learn an appreciation of nature and its many benefits, while also keeping fit.
 We also encourage trail building and development with the goal of developing stronger riding cultures and communities over time.

 If you would like more information about youth cycling in the province, please contact the Director of Youth Cycling.

 Canadians are living longer and healthier lives.
 Newfoundland and Labrador (NL) has one of the most rapidly aging populations in the country.
 Just as the number of older adults is growing, the number of older adults in NL involved in cycling is also expanding.
-In 2017, persons aged fifty and above made up 19% of the overall membership in Bicycle Newfoundland and Labrador (BNL).
-Some people were active in competitive cycling events and others joined recreational activities such as group rides for persons 50 and older.
+In 2019, persons aged fifty and above made up 41% of the overall membership in Bicycle Newfoundland and Labrador (BNL).

 50+ Group Ride

 In 2017 BNL started a popular weekly group ride in St. John’s for members aged 50 and over.
 The group ride attracts older adults who wish to improve their cycling skills in a relaxed atmosphere, socialize and make new friends.
 A coffee break, held partway through each ride, is a time for lively, fun chats.

 The group rides take place one morning a week (weather permitting) and usually along the T’Railway.
 Alternate routes in Mount Pearl, Butter Pot Park and Bell Island, are also offered from time to time.